-During the year ended December 31, 2016, the Company engaged in various transactions with the Parent and its affiliates, which provide certain management services and staff support functions for all of its subsidiaries.
+During the six months ended June 30, 2017, the Company engaged in various transactions with the Parent and its affiliates, which provide certain management services and staff support functions for all of its subsidiaries.
 The total costs for these services are allocated among the Parent's subsidiaries in accordance with our expense sharing agreement.
-In 2016, the cost of these services allocated to the Company was \$56.7 million which is included in fees paid to related parties in the statement of comprehensive income.
 In addition, the Company pays various negotiated referral fees to the Parent and affiliates for sales involving customers of such entities.
-In 2016, the Company incurred total referral fee expenses from the Parent and affiliates of \$65.8 million which is included in fees paid to related parties in the statement of comprehensive income.
-In addition to paying for services and referral fees, the Company earns revenue from the Parent and affiliates for providing certain corporate finance, underwriting, and trading services.
-In 2016, revenue earned for such activities totaled \$3.5 million, which is included in corporate finance fees in the statement of comprehensive income